pilars-protocols/pilars/src/principles.md

 >
 ><a name="CARE-R"> </a>
 >
+><br>
+>
 >###  CARE-R: Responsibility
 >
->Those working with Indigenous data have a responsibility to share how those data are used to support Indigenous Peoples’ selfdetermination and collective benefit.
+>Those working with Indigenous data have a responsibility to share how those data are used to support Indigenous Peoples’ self-determination and collective benefit.
 Accountability requires meaningful and openly available evidence of these efforts and the benefits accruing to Indigenous Peoples.
 >
 ><a name="CARE-R1"> </a>
 >